AdobeDocs/experience-platform.en/help/tutorials/data-science-workspace.md

 - Create a set of configurations for a recipe.
 - Import a Docker based recipe for Python, R, PySpark, or Scala (Spark).

-To learn more, follow the [import a packaged recipe (UI)](../data-science-workspace/models-recipes/import-packaged-recipe-ui.md) or the [import a packaged recipe (API)](../data-science-workspace/models-recipes/import-packaged-recipe-api.md) tutorial.
+To learn more, follow the import a packaged recipe [UI tutorial](../data-science-workspace/models-recipes/import-packaged-recipe-ui.md) or the [API tutorial](../data-science-workspace/models-recipes/import-packaged-recipe-api.md).

 ## Train and evaluate a model